The Three Cs of How to Choose a Plumber

 Licensed plumbers are required to have their licenses with them when working, so ask to see the license when a plumber comes to your home.
 If the plumber can’t produce it, get a different plumber.
 Reasons licenses may be suspended include criminal activity and incompetence.

 Too often, working with an unlicensed plumber turns out to be the most expensive choice.
 After the unlicensed guy has bungled things you need to call a licensed plumber to do the job right.
 In some cases, non-code plumbing involves dangerous shortcuts that can put the comfort and safety of your family at risk.
 You get what you pay for.
-Don’t become a victim of false economy.
+Don’t become a victim of a false economy.

 INSURED – Does the plumbing company have general liability insurance?
 Plumbers are human; they make mistakes sometimes.
 When they do you may suffer personal injury or property damage and rightly expect to be compensated by the plumber.